PMunch/notifishower/README.md

-  --config <file>                           Parses options from the config file --class <class>                           Set the window class [default: notishower] --name <name>                             Set the window name [default: Notishower] -x <x>                                    Set the x position of the notification [default: 0] -y <y>                                    Set the y position of the notification [default: 0] -w <w>                                    Set the width of the notification [default: 200]
+  --config <file>                           Parses options from the config file --class <class>                           Set the window class [default: notishower] --name <name>                             Set the window name [default: Notishower] --icon <file>                             Set the window icon --mode <mode>                             Decides the mode of the X11 window [default: notification] --edge <edge>                             The side on which to attach the dock when in docking mode -x <x>                                    Set the x position of the notification [default: 0] -y <y>                                    Set the y position of the notification [default: 0] -w <w>                                    Set the width of the notification [default: 200]